phillipluther/simmerplate/README.md

 # Presswork

-> A responsive typography boilerplate to make your text look not too shabby.
+> A minimal typography boilerplate to make your text look not too shabby.

 [![license][license-image]][license-url] [![changelog][changelog-image]][changelog-url]